 About 50 percent of people get chills when listening to music.
 Research shows that’s because music stimulates an ancient reward pathway in the brain, encouraging dopamine to flood the striatum—a part of the forebrain activated by addiction, reward, and motivation.
 Music, it seems, may affect our brains the same way that sex, gambling, and potato chips do.

 Strangely, those dopamine levels can peak several seconds before the song’s special moment.
 That’s because your brain is a good listener—it’s constantly predicting what’s going to happen next.
 (Evolutionarily speaking, it’s a handy habit to have.
 Making good predictions is essential for survival.)

-What’s interesting about Panskepp’s theory, though, is that chills don’t sadden most people.
+What’s interesting about Panksepp’s theory, though, is that chills don’t sadden most people.
 The experience is overwhelmingly positive.
-Recent research shows that sad music actually evokes positive emotions—sadness experienced through art is more pleasant than the sadness you experience from a bad day at the office.
+Research has shown that sad music actually evokes positive emotions—sadness experienced through art is more pleasant than the sadness you experience from a bad day at the office.

-You can feel chills from any genre, whether it’s Mozart, Madonna, tango, or techno.
+You can feel chills from any genre, whether it’s Mozart, Madonna, tango, or techno (in fact, researchers recently put together a list of more than 700 songs that induce chills, and it includes everything from Deathcab for Cutie to songs by Gustav Mahler).
 It’s the structure—not the style—that counts.
-Goosebumps most often occur when something unexpected happens: A new instrument enters, the form shifts, the volume suddenly dims.
+Goose bumps most often occur when something unexpected happens: A new instrument enters, the form shifts, the volume suddenly dims.
 It’s all about the element of surprise.